Who are the…

-Migrating from their original home, they seem to have reached the Persian Gulf, and to have there sojourned for some time.
-They thence “spread to the west, across the mountain chain of Lebanon to the very edge of the Mediterranean Sea, occupying all the land which later became Israel, also to the northwest as far as the mountain chain of Taurus.
+Migrating from their original home, they seem to have reached the Persian Gulf, and to have lived there for some time.
+They then “spread to the west, across the mountain chain of Lebanon to the very edge of the Mediterranean Sea, occupying all the land which later became Israel, also to the northwest as far as the mountain chain of Taurus.

-The “Canaanites,” as distinguished from the Amalekites, the Anakim, and the Rephaim, were “dwellers in the lowlands” (Num.
-13:29), the great plains and valleys, the richest and most important parts of Israel.
+The “Canaanites,” as distinguished from the Amalekites, the Anakim, and the Rephaim, were “dwellers in the lowlands” (Numbers 13:29), the great plains and valleys, the richest and most important parts of Israel.